Chiabee/CNSWhitepaper/src/Tech-Subdomain.md

 In this approach, a delegated resolver is acceptable, any on-chain resolver service could serve subdomain with/without fees.

+With this approach, main domain owner can issue the subdomain NFT with full customization ability, so the main domain owner can issue subdomain NFT with their own branding on the NFT image, or they can replace the traditional NFT with CNS NFT without losing any existing attribute, but with CNS merit.

 ## Non-NFT Approach (Offchain Resolver)

 CNS domain owner have full ownership of all these subdomains.
 Owner of main domain may: